Block Cipher Vs Stream Cipher – the Difference Explained

 Conversion

 One of the prime and visible differences between block vs stream cipher is bit conversion.
 How?
-Well, the block conversion method requires the block of plaintext that needs to be accumulated first and then converted to ciphertext.
+Well, the block conversion method requires the plaintext block to be accumulated first and then converted to ciphertext.
 On the other hand, the stream cipher converts quickly as plaintext is encrypted one bit at a time.
 Thus, making it continuous and fast.

 As the devices today are fast, the time difference may not be that significant.